IAPO: Information-Aware Policy Optimization for Token-Efficient Reasoning: Theory

-which is exactly Eq.~\eqref{eq:len-cov}.
-This completes the proof. \end{proof} \textbf{Corollary 4.2} (Keyword-aligned updates shrink expected length) \textit{Assume that, under the GRPO policy $\pi_{\theta_{\mathrm{GRPO}}}$: (i) The token-wise scores $s_{i,t}$ satisfy that keyword tokens have strictly larger scores than non-keyword tokens, and (ii) For trajectories $o$ with comparable semantic quality (same label $Y$), longer trajectories contain strictly more non-keyword tokens.
-Then there exists $\eta_0 > 0$ such that for all $0 < \eta < \eta_0$, the \texttt{IAPO} update satisfies }
+\begin{corollary}[Keyword-aligned updates shrink expected length] Assume that, under the GRPO policy $\pi_{\theta_{\mathrm{GRPO}}}$: (i) the token-wise scores $s_{i,t}$ satisfy that informative tokens have strictly larger scores than non-informative tokens, and (ii) for trajectories $o$ with comparable semantic quality (same label $Y$), longer trajectories contain strictly more non-informative tokens.
+Then there exists $\eta_0 > 0$ such that for all $0 < \eta < \eta_0$, the \texttt{IAPO} update satisfies